mxsjoberg/md2website/programming/python/compilers/ast-constant-folding.md

 *August 2023* [Python](programming.html#python) [Compilers](programming.html#python-compilers)

-Constant folding is a technique used by compilers to evaluate expressions at compile-time instead of run-time.
-It is a form of [partial evaluation](https://en.wikipedia.org/wiki/Partial_evaluation) that can be applied to [constant expressions](https://en.wikipedia.org/wiki/Constant_expression) to reduce the number of instructions.
+Constant folding is a form of [partial evaluation](https://en.wikipedia.org/wiki/Partial_evaluation) that can be applied to [constant expressions](https://en.wikipedia.org/wiki/Constant_expression) to reduce the number of instructions.

 ```python
 import ast